 On the other hand, if you are choosing to use this treatment to correct cosmetic issues, that is an elective procedure.
 In this case, your dental insurance will likely not cover it.
 However, dental bonding at a cosmetic treatment is more affordable when you compare it to other treatments like veneers.

 When you meet with Dr. Lotardo, he can assess your situation and recommend the best treatment option that will meet your goals.
 We accept a wide range of payment options including cash, check, major credit cards, and FSA/HSA dollars.
 We will do our best to explain all aspects of your treatment and all the associated costs.

 How long does bonding last on teeth?

 The lifespan of dental bonding varies based on a variety of reasons.
 One factor that affects how long dental bonding lasts is their placement.
-Bonds that are placed on the front teeth last between 4- 8 years whilst bonds applied to back teeth may last up to 10.
-It is recommended that patients with bonds avoid biting directly into foods with their bond, as this adds unneeded pressure to the bond and can shorten its life.
+The bonding material that the places on the front teeth last between 4- 8 years whilst bonds applied to back teeth may last up to 10.
+We suggest that patients with bonds avoid biting directly into foods with their bond.
+It can place unneeded pressure to the bond and can shorten its life.